10maurycy10/TCPoBC/README.md

 # Transmission Control Protocol over Block Chain

+## goals

 TCPoBC is protocol to transfer TCP datagrams in a cryptographically verifiable manner, while allowing a distributed non-fungible record of all datagrams ever sent.

+this is done by requiring a proof of work, and digital signatures to send a packet.

+the proof of works difficulty will be scaled based on the total network computing power, to achieve a throughput of 1 datagram per second.

 ## Prerequisites